TYPO3-svn-archive/sk_calendar/readme.txt

 - Filters now switchable, got rid of warning-panel in FF
 - German Documentation (!)
 - minor fixes regarding 3.7 compatibility

+xx.xx.xxxx 0.2.2
+- Fixed default sorting in listview/archiveview
+- Issue with Time in boxview fixed.

 To Do:
 -------------------------------------------------------------------